Five last-minute Christmas gadget tips

-Christmas is less than 24 hours away, but there is still time to make sure your day goes perfectly - well, certainly if gadgets are involved.
+Christmas Day is almost here, but there is still time to make sure your day goes perfectly - well, certainly if gadgets are involved.

 Screwdriver and batteries